Myra's Story

 Kyra Sanford

-Kyra Sanford is a freelance scenic designer, props master, carpenter, and painter in the Portland area, working for theatres such as Milagro, PassinArt, Theatre Vertigo, Defunkt Theatre, Profile Theatre, Portland State University, Clark College, Lincoln High School, Third Rail Rep, and various others.
+Kyra Sanford is thrilled to be doing live theatre again!
+She is a freelance scenic designer, props master, carpenter, and painter in the Portland area, working for theatres such as Milagro, PassinArt, Vertigo, Defunkt, Profile, Portland State University, Clark College, Lincoln High School, Third Rail Rep, and various others.
 She received her BFA in scenic design from The Conservatory of Theatre Arts at Webster University.

 sanfordscenic.com